top of page

 THE CONVERGENCE OF BUSINESS AND LEISURE CONTINUES

-As business travel grows and tourism stakeholders continue searching for opportunities to drive off-peak demand, 'blended' or 'bleisure' travel is set to continue gaining momentum in 2026.
+As business travel grows and tourism stakeholders look for opportunities to drive off-peak demand, 'blended' or 'bleisure' travel is set to continue gaining momentum in 2026.

-From the rise of digital nomadism to corporate business trips extending into weekends or corporate business travelers seeking me-time during duty trips, the boundaries of business and leisure travel have already started blurring.
-In 2026, 'blended' or 'bleisure' travel is set to continue gaining momentum as business travel grows and tourism stakeholders respond with features designed to accommodate this trend: From soundproofed coworking spaces and private pods in Hotels, to airlines offering generous stopover programs turning a flight connection into a mid-trip vacation without extra ticket costs.
+From the rise of digital nomadism to corporate business travelers seeking me-time during duty trips or extending them into weekends, the boundaries of business and leisure travel have already started blurring.
+In 2026, 'blended' or 'bleisure' travel is set to continue gaining momentum, as business travel demand continues to rise and tourism stakeholders respond with features designed to accommodate this trend: From soundproofed coworking spaces and private pods in Hotels, to airlines offering generous stopover programs turning a flight connection into a mid-trip vacation -without extra ticket costs.

 03